-(c) access, attempt to access or authorize others to access the Services by any means other than the interface we provide or authorize, including Rise content or otherwise enabling users or others to access Rise in a manner that has not been expressly authorized by us;
+(c) access, attempt to access or authorize others to access the Services, including Rise content, by any means other than the interface we provide or authorize, including Rise content or otherwise enable users or others to access Rise in a manner that has not been expressly authorized by us;

 (d) circumvent any access or use restrictions put into place to prevent certain uses of the Services;

 (e) share content or engage in behavior that violates anyone’s Intellectual Property Right ("Intellectual Property Rights" means copyright, moral rights, trademark, trade dress, patent, trade secret, unfair competition, right of privacy, right of publicity, and any other proprietary rights);